qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_layouting.rst

 Dynamic GUIs often must work equally well in cases where not enough (or too much) room is available to render the GUI in the way meant by the developer.
 This may include simple cases where the size of tabs is reduced in order to handle the display of all open tabs without scrolling.
 More advanced cases are text which wraps to multiple lines depending on the available width (and this way influences the position of following children).

 In the first case we often see that an application reduces the size of the label and uses an ellipsis symbol to show that the label was too long.
 This feature is built-in into both commonly used widgets: `Label <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.basic.Label>`_ and `Atom <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.basic.Atom>`_.
-When the underlaying layout ask to reduce the width (or the developer using the ``width`` property) the widget tries to solve the requirement dynamically.
+When the underlying layout ask to reduce the width (or the developer using the ``width`` property) the widget tries to solve the requirement dynamically.
 This certainly works for the height as well.

 ::